JustAnalytics vs Plausible vs Fathom: An Honest Comparison

 Who Should Pick What

-You're a freelancer or blogger with under 10K monthly pageviews: JustAnalytics.
-Free tier, full features.
-Plausible's cheapest plan is $9/mo for the same traffic level — why pay if you don't have to?
+You're a freelancer or blogger with under 100K monthly events: JustAnalytics.
+The free tier gives you one site, 100K events/mo, and 6 months of retention with no credit card.
+Plausible's cheapest plan is $9/mo at 10K pageviews — why pay if you don't have to?

 You're a European company with strict data sovereignty requirements: Plausible (self-hosted) or JustAnalytics (EU-hosted cloud).
 If self-hosting is an option and you have the ops capacity, Plausible gives you total control.
 If you want managed hosting in the EU without the maintenance, JustAnalytics is the simpler path.